 McKesson (MCK) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the prescription drug distributor had gained 7.39% over the past month.
-This has outpaced the Medical sector's gain of 5.68% and the S&P 500's gain of 1.54% in that time.
+Coming into today, shares of the prescription drug distributor had gained 5% in the past month.
+In that same time, the Medical sector gained 7.32%, while the S&P 500 gained 7.91%.

-Investors will be hoping for strength from McKesson as it approaches its next earnings release, which is expected to be August 3, 2022.
+McKesson will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2022.
 On that day, McKesson is projected to report earnings of $5.30 per share, which would represent a year-over-year decline of 4.68%.
 Meanwhile, our latest consensus estimate is calling for revenue of $63.87 billion, up 1.91% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $23.26 per share and revenue of $264.78 billion.
 These totals would mark changes of -1.82% and +0.31%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for McKesson.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.05% higher.
-McKesson is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.05% higher within the past month.
+McKesson is currently a Zacks Rank #2 (Buy).

-Digging into valuation, McKesson currently has a Forward P/E ratio of 14.03.
-This represents a discount compared to its industry's average Forward P/E of 20.71.
+Valuation is also important, so investors should note that McKesson has a Forward P/E ratio of 14.04 right now.
+Its industry sports an average Forward P/E of 21.17, so we one might conclude that McKesson is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.